Gaspar de Santa Coloma: Tutor of Martín de Álzaga

 Álzaga remained with Gaspar from the age of 12 until age 22, when he became independent and with Gaspar’s financial help (5000 pesos) established his own commercial enterprise named Álzaga and Requena.
 According to Gaspar, Álzaga was much more efficient as a merchant.
 Martín de Álzaga was a key participant in the commerce of the Virreinato, coming to be one of the richest men of that time.
 Because of his wealth and Spanish origin, Martín de Álzaga was not viewed kindly by the Mayo revolutionaries.
-He managed to save his life in one first opportunity at 1809, because it had a right trial, where Gaspar of Santa Coloma declared in his favor.
+He managed to save his life in one first opportunity in 1809, because it had a right trial, where Gaspar of Santa Coloma declared in his favor.
 Nevertheless, two years later, on July 4, 1812, Álzaga was again detained probably under false accusations and witnesses, and was shot that same day.
 He was ordered to die without a trial and without a lawyer, by the First Triumvirate (Argentina), formed by Manuel de Sarratea, Feliciano Chiclana and Juan Martín de Pueyrredón, who in that year replaced the former member Juan José Paso.
 Bernardino Rivadavia was Secretary of war of this Triumvirate, and was actively involved in this sentence to death.
 Gaspar, on the other hand, could save his life at the cost of his own fortune, which was depleted by continuous withdrawal from the revolutionaries.
-Also, and most likely, because his brother in law was Miguel de Azcuénaga, a member of the Primera Junta with strong influence among the revolutionaries.
-Since contemporary witnesses, fearing retaliation, left little in writing about Álzaga's death, the details of the incident will likely remain unknown. Álzaga was a perceived as threat for the Triumvirate.
+Also, and most likely, because his brother-in-law was Miguel de Azcuénaga, a member of the Primera Junta with strong influence among the revolutionaries.
+Since contemporary witnesses, fearing retaliation, left little in writing about Álzaga's death, the details of the incident will likely remain unknown. Álzaga was a perceived as threat to the Triumvirate.
 For that reason they did not leave any margin for defense or appeal, but rather executed Álzaga immediately.
 Only Gaspar de Santa Coloma, and his friend José Martinez de Hoz, dared to accompany his rest.